-There were complications arising from the wills of James and Emily and these are detailed on page 28.
+There were complications arising from the wills of James and Emily and these are detailed on page 32.

-This section follows the land transactions around Ferndale up to 2020.
-For information about the Ferndale building and other land transactions, see page 87.
+This section follows the land transactions around Ferndale up to 2021.
+For information about the Ferndale building and other land transactions, see page 95.

-Executors for James applied for Probate with the following properties in The Basin area listed as his assets:
+Executors for James applied for Probate with

+the following properties in The Basin area listed as his assets:

-- 1. Allotment 87, consisting of 184 acres, a three-story house known as Ferndale (20 years old), containing 19 rooms and usual outbuildings, a managers' weatherboard cottage (40 years old), mens quarters and outbuildings. - 2.
-Part of allotment 86, consisting of 142 acres being vacant fenced land (known as "Hylton"). - 3.
-Part of allotment 79, consisting of 21 acres and a gardeners' cottage (very old) (known as "Chandlers"). - 4.
-Part of allotment 88, being lot 73 consisting of vacant land.
+- Allotment 87, consisting of 184 acres, a three-story house known as Ferndale (20 years old), containing 19 rooms and usual outbuildings, a managers' weatherboard cottage (40 years old), mens quarters and outbuildings. - Part of allotment 86, consisting of 142 acres of vacant fenced land (known as "Hylton" or "Hilton"). - Part of allotment 79, consisting of 21 acres and a gardeners' cottage (very old) (known as "Chandlers"). - Part of allotment 88, being lot 73 consisting of vacant land.

-Probate was granted, and John Moore Griffiths was appointed as administrator of the estate.
+Probate was granted, and John Moore Griffiths was appointed as estate administrator.
 He arranged for a "Realising Auction" on the 22nd December 1925 of the house and a combination of the first 3 parcels of the above mentioned land (320 acres).
 A detailed 7-page brochure, including a map, was prepared for the auction.
-No major subdivision was undertaken, but a map divided the land into 11 parcels and had existing, surveyed and projected roads indicated.
+No major subdivision was undertaken, but a map divided the land into 11 parcels, and had existing, surveyed, and projected roads indicated.